-- i.
-It checks that the name was set when it was deployed. - ii.
-It also checks that the smart contract has an address and was successfully deployed to the network.
+- (1) It checks that the name was set when it was deployed. - (2) It also checks that the smart contract has an address and was successfully deployed to the network.

 Solidity allows the creation of unique data structures, with any arbitrary attributes.
-In this system, it was done by creating a Patient struct.
-It stores all the attributes of a patient that would include the name, address, and diagnosis.
+In this system, it was done by creating a